pmanojlovic/flint/docs/quickstart/bandpass.md

 - Apply the solutions to the bandpass data, flag RFI, and rederive solutions (repeated `FLAG_CALIBRATE_ROUNDS` times)
 - Apply a final set of flagging and smoothing the the bandpass solutions themselves

+The above procedure attempts to identify faint sources of RFI that only become apparent after an initial calibration has been applied.
+When recalibrating with updatede flags the raw data are used, i.e. we are not calibrating off already calibratede data.

  ## Outputs